alexkli/homebrew-tap/README.md

-# brews
+# Custom Homebrew Formulae

-Custom Homebrew Formulae
+This is a tap for [homebrew](http://brew.sh) containing some custom formulae I wrote and wanted to share.